mcrosson/kmk-ardux/README.md

 To install KMK and ardux on an mcu:

 1. Download the most recent release
+1. Copy the necessary board definition files to the mcu
 1. Extract the files to the `CIRCUITPY` disk exposed by the mcu
 1. Rename `settings.toml.release` to `settings.toml`
 1. Adjust `settings.toml` as appropriate